GetStream/mongodb-activity-feed/readme.md

 ## Pros/Cons

-The cost/performance of a MongoDB based activity feed is substantially worse compared to Stream.
+The cost/performance of a MongoDB based activity feed is substantially worse compared to Stream (https://getstream.io/).
 Unless you need to run your feeds on-prem you should not use this in prod.